jsenv/core/docs/exploring/readme.md

 This is an in-depth documentation about jsenv dev server.
 For a quick overview go to [dev server overview](../../readme.md#Dev-server-overview).

 This documentation list [key features](#key-features) and gives the [definition of a dev server for jsenv](#Definition-of-a-dev-server-for-jsenv) to get an idea of how things where designed.
-Then it documents [startExploring](#startExploring) function, its parameters and return value.
+Then it documents [startDevServer](#startDevServer) function, its parameters and return value.
 Finally you can find:

 # Key features